 Yeah exactly.
 So certainly stay involved.
-Be very intimately connected and make sure that what you’re getting created is going to fit the way you think, the way you want the outcomes to be, the culture of the organization etc. because it doesn’t work well if somebody comes up of something and it’s completely against the culture of your organization.
+Be very intimately connected and make sure that what you’re getting created is going to fit the way you think, the way you want the outcomes to be, the culture of the organization etc. because it doesn’t work well if somebody comes up with something and it’s completely against the culture of your organization.
 It’s not going to go well.

 It’s like putting the square peg into a round hole kind of thing and you want the round peg that fits you.

-So get the help you need but look through the gaps and don’t just plan on outsourcing the whole thing because it may appear to be easy, but in the end it won’t help you.
+So get the help you need but look through the gaps and don’t just plan on outsourcing the whole thing because it may appear to be easy, but in the end, it won’t help you.

-The whole point of asset management is not to create a plan, it’s to change the behavior and get benefits from that behavior change and you’ll miss out on the good parts by just getting a plan that won’t be implemented.
+The whole point of infrastructure asset management is not to create a plan, it’s to change the behavior and get benefits from that behavior change and you’ll miss out on the good parts by just getting a plan that won’t be implemented.
 So just make sure you stay involved and get the benefits out of it.